-The Reebok CrossFit Nano 8 Flexweave is the newest version of the Nano CrossFit training shoe from Reebok.
+The Reebok CrossFit Nano 8 Flexweave is the 2018 version of the Nano CrossFit training shoe from Reebok.

 It’s designed for all the demands of the WOD – heavy weight lifting, short runs, jumps, rope climbs, or just about anything else.